Shripriya12/studentcorner/README.md

 # Student Website for College

 > Notes, PPTs, links and stuff.
+All you need!

 # For contribution read Contributing.md file.